Jade plants are popular succulents and are extremely easy to raise.

 Aerial roots are a subcategory of a unique type called adventitious root.

 Adventitious roots refer to roots that grow from any part of the plant body that generally does not grow roots.

 Aerial roots play a different role in different plants.

 Mostly these roots absorb air, water, and nutrients from the air.

 These roots can also provide structural support in some cases.

-These roots crop up when the succulent is kept in humid conditions without water for long.
+These roots crop up when the succulent grows in humid conditions without water for a long.

 Aerial roots help the succulents absorb water from their environment.

 When the plant does not receive enough water, it begins to look for other ways to hydrate itself, causing these roots to grow on the stem.